 Using the iPhone or the iPad, we often find ourselves in a constant state of feeling connected, with the ability to pull up a webpage in a matter of seconds.
 Whether it’s by using a locally available WiFi network or your carrier, it’s easy to access information from the Internet with just a few taps.
 However, there are times when you might find yourself in an area with spotty wireless coverage, no access to WiFi, or you might simply be too busy to read an article you’ve found on the Internet.
 Learn how to use Reading List in Safari and you will never find yourself without great content on your iOS device.

 On your iPhone, open up Safari and browse to an article of interest.
 Let’s say that you’re at work, you’ve found something interesting, but you don’t have time to read it right now.
 Using Reading List, we’re going to save it for later.
-At the bottom of your browser window is a blue bar and you’ll see an arrow in the middle.
+At the bottom of your browser window is a blue icon with an up an arrow in the middle.
+That’s your share button.
 Tap on the arrow to reveal a number of options within Safari.
 You’ll want to select Add to Reading List.
-It’s the icon with the pair of glasses at the bottom right.
+It’s the icon with the pair of glasses at the bottom left.

 How To Access Your Reading List

 It’s later in the day, you’ve left the office and now you would like to read the articles you added to Reading List.
-Open up Safari and click on the open book icon in the blue bar at the bottom of the window.
+Open up Safari and click on the open bookmark icon at the bottom of the window.
 This will bring up your Safari bookmarks.
-At the top you’ll notice ‘Reading List’ (highlighted below in red).
+At the top you’ll notice the ‘Reading List’ icon (see below screeenshot).
 Tap on it to reveal the articles which you ‘saved for later’ and select an article for reading.

 Reading List will save images from an article, so you do not have to be online to see the full content of the article as it was intended by the publisher.
 If you are in Airplane Mode, you can still access Reading List articles in their entirety.